-- Whether upper level development above the heritage street wall is visually recessive and does not overwhelm the heritage buildings. - The impact of the development on view lines to the Richmond Town Hall; and the belfry and spire of the Ignatius' Cathedral. - The design response at the interface with existing, low scale residential properties. - If roof decks are proposed above the street wall, whether they are set back and are recessive in appearance. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome. - The impact of development on traffic and parking in the nearby area, including on the functionality of laneways and bike lanes. - The impact of vehicular access arrangements on the operation of the tram routes along Bridge Road and Church Street.
+- Whether upper level development above the heritage street wall is visually recessive and does not overwhelm the heritage buildings. - The impact of the development on view lines to the Pelaco sign; the Richmond Town Hall; and the belfry and spire of the Ignatius' Cathedral. - The design response at the interface with existing, low scale residential properties. - If roof decks are proposed above the street wall, whether they are set back and are recessive in appearance. - The profile and impact of development along Palmer Street when viewed from the north side of Palmer Street and the south side of Bridge Road. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome. - The impact of development on traffic and parking in the nearby area, including on the functionality of laneways - The impact of vehicular access arrangements on the operation of the tram routes along Bridge Road and Church Street.